piriya33/CDC_Wordpress/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 3.1.7 =
+* Fix - Additional WC 3.0 compatibility with subscriptions addons.
+* Fix - Retry failed subscription payments with customer ID.
+* Add - Site URL to metadata when charging subscription orders for reference.

+= 3.1.6 =
+* Fix - TypeError issues on single product page when using Apple Pay on Desktop.
+* Fix - In certain case, Apple Pay on single product page does not show shipping info.
+* Fix - Use store's base location to show/hide accepted credit cards instead of currency.
+* Fix - Unsupported product type when a variable product is added with Apple Pay.

+= 3.1.5 =
+* Add - Check for WP error object in domain verification.

+= 3.1.4 =
+* Tweak - If Apple Pay is not enabled, prevent Apple Pay Init.
+* Fix - Update for WooCommerce 3.0 compatibility.
+* Fix - Apple Pay on product detail page causes qty issue when using normal add to cart.
+* Fix - A partial workaround for UK/CA postal codes issue for shipping methods that support partial postal code estimates.
+* Fix - Stripe checkout did not validate properly formatted email address.
+* Fix - Error messages were not able to translate when validating checkout form.
+* Fix - Prevent payment gateway title logic ( Apple Pay ) from hijacking other payment methods.
+* Remove - Stripe Checkout allow remember me setting as it is redundant to saved card setting.

+= 3.1.3 =
+* Fix - When using Stripe Checkout, add payment method was disabled.
+* Fix - Possible non object type when using preview pages.

+= 3.1.2 =
+* Fix - Add payment method on My Account page error.

+= 3.1.1 =
+* Fix - Apple Pay error notice log link is incorrect.
+* Fix - Apple Pay domain verification paths check.

+= 3.1.0 =
+* New - Apple Pay Support.
+* New - Add Google Payment Request API.
+* New - Minimum PHP 5.6.

+= 3.0.7 =
+* New - Option to allow/disallow remember me on Stripe checkout modal.
+* Fix - Paying for order incorrectly uses cart amount.
+* Fix - Using WC function before checking exists causes fatal error.

 = 3.0.6 =
 * Fix - When adding declined cards, fatal error is thrown.
 * Fix - After a failed/declined process, valid cards are not accepted.